wso2/docs-is/en/docs/guides/access-delegation/oauth-pushed-authorization-requests.md

 Pushed Authorization Request (PAR) is an OAuth 2.0 specification that secures the way of initiating an authorization flow.

 The PAR specification defines the `/par` endpoint in the authorization server, and enables an OAuth client to push the payload of an authorization request directly to this endpoint.
-The endpoint in response, will return a one-time use `request_uri` which acts as a reference to the registered authorization request.
+The endpoint in response, will return `request_uri`, a one-time use code which acts as a reference to the registered authorization request.

+The client authentication rules defined for token endpoint requests, including the relevant authentication methods, also apply to the `/par` endpoint.

-When making the authorization request to the authorization endpoint, it is sufficient to send the `request_uri` instead of sending the complete authorization payload thus protecting the payload from being exposed to the user agent via query parameters.
+When making the authorization request to the authorization endpoint, it is sufficient to send the `request_uri` instead of sending the complete authorization payload.

 Learn more about [Pushed authorization requests]({{base_path}}/references/concepts/authorization/pushed-authorization-requests).